Kaizen86/Uni-Notes/Digital Signal Processing/Window Functions.md

 $$\Omega_{cf} = \frac{2 \pi f_{cf} \text{}}{f_s}$$
 - Where $f_{cf}$ is the analogue critical frequency, and $f_s$ is the sampling frequency

-This will result in an [[LTI]] [[Impulse Response]] being windowed with a rectangular window function.
+This will result in an [[Linear Time Invariant Systems|LTI]] [[Impulse Response]] being windowed with a rectangular window function.
 For a discrete system, this is represented by:
 $$h[n] = w[n] \cdot s[n]$$
 - Where $h[n]$ is the impulse *response*, $w[n]$ is the discrete window function, and $s[n]$ is the impulse *function*.
 (I don't know if that $s$ should be capitalised or not...)
 Because it's been windowed, the frequency response will necessarily no longer be a brick wall.
 It will ripple slightly in the *pass band*, taper off through the *transition band*, and ripple in the *stop band*.
 (Also called "sidelobes" and the "[Gibbs Phenomenon](https://en.wikipedia.org/wiki/Gibbs_phenomenon)".)